sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

   A refrain is similar to a chorus, although usually shorter in length such as a single line that gets repeated.
   In the song below, the refrain is "The farmer in the dell".
-  Add a method named "refrain" and update the main method to call the new method 3 times.
+  Add a method named "refrain" and update the main method to call the new method 3 times in place of the duplicate print statements.
   Run your program to ensure the output is correct.
   ~~~~
   public class FarmerSong
   {